audeering/audonnx/docs/usage.rst

         outputs=['gender', 'confidence'],
     )

-To get a concatation of the outputs,
+To concatenate the outputs to a single array,
 do:

 .. jupyter-execute::